Thanks, RiceSelect, for sponsoring this post! All opinions are my own.

-- Frozen peas can be used in place of fresh.
+- Money Saving Tip: Frozen peas, which are usually cheaper, can be used in place of fresh.
 Just throw them in frozen when you would normally add the fresh peas, and they should be fine!
 They may cook just a bit more than fresh, so the texture will be a little softer.

 - For a vegetarian option, use vegetable broth instead of chicken broth.